AKC Belgian Malinois Puppies For Sale in California

 Out of State

 Shipping is NOT recommended for puppies under 12 weeks.
 Dealing locally and in-person is preferred to better discern puppy suitability and to observe interaction with new family.
-Out of state residents coming from Washington, Oregon, Arizona, Nevada, Idaho, Utah and Canada (Vancouver) are to travel as others have done in the past unless discussed further over the phone.
+Out of state residents coming from Washington, Oregon, Arizona, Nevada, Idaho, Utah and Canada (Vancouver) are to travel or unless other options are discussed further over the phone such as a halfway delivery.

 Female, 14 weeks, Fully Immuned, rated a level 7-8 on the Malinois Meter for intensity (of 1-10), Crate Trained, Trained to walk on Leash W/o Pulling, Good on car rides, Apply Below